koalas11/GABMs-Rogers-Innovation-Diffusion/report/chapters/01_ai_agents_introduction.typ

 ==== Assistant Agent

 This Agent is designed for task completion and problem-solving.
 It is typically powered by a large language model and excels in generating technical solutions, writing code and providing expert-level knowledge across various domains.
 This agent type is ideal for collaborative problem-solving, as it can interact with other agents to tackle complex challenges.
-It can also refine responses within a conversation via feedback. @autogen_agents
+It can also refine responses within a conversation via feedback @autogen_agents.

 This type of Agent will be used for the current project due to its ability to define a system prompt, manage conversation flow and avoid the complexity associated with other agent types.